open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 Most of the time, we want to correlate spans for nested operations.
 OpenTelemetry supports tracing within processes and across remote processes.
-For more details how to share context between remote processes, see [Context Propagation](#context-propagation).
+For more information about how to share context between remote processes, see [Context Propagation](#context-propagation).

 For a method `a` calling a method `b`, the spans could be manually linked in the